open-webui/docs/docs/getting-started/advanced-topics/env-configuration.md

 - Type: `bool`
 - Default: `False`
 - Description: Enables or disables channel support.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `ADMIN_EMAIL`

 - Type: `str`
 - Description: Sets the admin email shown by `SHOW_ADMIN_DETAILS`
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `SHOW_ADMIN_DETAILS`

 - Type: `bool`
 - Default: `True`
 - Description: Toggles whether to show admin user details in the interface.
+- Persistence: This environment variable is a `PersistentConfig` variable.

 #### `BYPASS_MODEL_ACCESS_CONTROL`